You can read part one here.

 The construction of a dam on the Nile at Aswan was strategized to bring considerable benefits to the Egyptian economy – but came with a hefty price tag.
 With his coffers empty, Nasser looked to the West and in January 1956, he found willing funders in Britain and the U.S.

 We must remember, however, that this was an era of increasing polarization.
-The chill winds of the Cold War were acutely felt even in the scorching deserts of North Africa.
+The chilled winds of the Cold War were acutely felt even in the scorching deserts of North Africa.
 Nasser, an adroit politician overall, didn’t want to limit his options by committing his country to a particular side.
 While negotiating with the West for the funding of his modernization program, Nasser was also buying weapons from the East; namely, Soviet-made tanks, airplanes, and arms from Czechoslovakia.

 Colonel Nasser became the figure of Pan-Arab nationalism in the early Cold War (Wikipedia.org).